SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

 {

 #if ANDROID || IOS

-            // Get the index value of the "MoreItem" toolbar item from the top toolbar. var index = (int)pdfViewer?.Toolbars?.GetByName("TopToolbar")?.Items?.GetByName("MoreItem")?.Index;
+            // Get the "MoreOptions" toolbar item from the top toolbar. var item = pdfViewer.Toolbars?.GetByName("TopToolbar")?.Items?.GetByName("MoreItem");

-            // Get the "MoreItem" toolbar item from the top toolbar. var item = pdfViewer.Toolbars?.GetByName("TopToolbar")?.Items?.GetByName("MoreItem");
+            // Get the index of the "MoreOptions" toolbar item from the top toolbar. var index = (item?.Index != null) ? (int)item.Index : -1;

             if (item != null)
-                // Remove the "MoreItem" toolbar item from the top toolbar. pdfViewer.Toolbars?.GetByName("TopToolbar")?.Items?.Remove(item);
+                // Remove the "MoreOptions" toolbar item from the top toolbar. pdfViewer.Toolbars?.GetByName("TopToolbar")?.Items?.Remove(item);

-            // Creating a new print button to replace the "MoreItem" toolbar item.
+            // Create a new print button to replace the "MoreOptions" toolbar item.
             Button printButton = new Button
             {
                 Text = "\ue77f",